 After spending years refining how I assign outside reading to increase engagement and reduce cheating, I am now of the belief that if only 10 percent of my students did this assignment faithfully–and the other 90 percent cheated with no way for me to prove it–I would still give the assignment.
 I have stopped worrying about those students that are hell bent on doing less than the minimum.
 Instead, I focus on the students who will rise to the occasion.
 It is far more satisfying to catch students doing well than it is to catch them trying to pull a fast one on me.
 I believe that students can, under the right circumstances and guidance, rise to the occasion.
 And that’s how I approach outside reading.

-If you believe students can’t do this or that, or that you can’t do this or that, you will keep yourself from attempting it.
+If you believe students can’t do this or that, or that you can’t do this or that, you will keep yourself from making the attempt.
 But if you believe that it’s possible, that it can be done, and that someone should find a way, then you can make it happen.
 Don’t mistake me for saying “believe in yourself and you can achieve anything.”
 Believe that the thing you think isn’t possible not only can be done, but that it should be done.
 And since you’re the one that notices, you are the one who needs to do something about it.
 Even if it is not outside reading, but something you know will benefit students, find a way to make it happen.